uOttawa Maker Mobile

 (counts as 2 workshops)

 This workshop is all about using a high precision laser to cut and etch materials.
-In this workshop, participants will be able to laser cut a project that they will design, and they will learn all about this versatile tool and its applications.
+Using the software Inkscape, participants will design a project in 2D, that will be cut by the laser, and assembled to make a 3D object.
+They will learn all about this versatile tool and its applications.

 - Grade 3-4: Bird House